TomDDG/ZXPicoMD/Code/README.md

 The following section details how I developed the code, the challenges and decisions made.
 Although not a dump of the entire code you should, once I've finished, be able to build your own version from the details within.

-To jump to a specific section click on the links below
+To jump to a specific section click on the links below:
 - [Notes of how to Identify which drive the Interface 1 is Accessing](#notes-of-how-to-identify-which-drive-the-interface-1-is-accessing)
 - [Notes on sending data to the Interface 1](#notes-on-sending-data-to-the-interface-1)
 - [Notes on the Microdrive Cartridge](#notes-on-the-microdrive-cartridge)